Industry Pulse: The latest construction data and statistics

 The ABI, from the American Institute of Architects, serves as an indicator of future construction spending — with a lead time of about nine to 12 months — as design services lead to new commercial projects.
 Any mark above 50 on the ABI indicates an increase in billings.

-- Construction Dive Architecture billings continue rebound in March
+- Construction Dive Architecture billings stay in positive territory for third straight month

 Housing Market Index